 With a French fleet in the Channel, England needs an alliance with the Protestant League, hence Cromwell's endorsement of a wedding to German Anne of Cleves though the king is disappointed that she is less beautiful than her portrait, which fact reflects badly on Cromwell, who urged Holbein to lie in his painting.
 Brandon and Edward Seymour are amused at Cromwell's discomfort.
 Mary, a Catholic, is less than cordial to her new stepmother, though Elizabeth favours her.
 The king's putrid leg wound means that Anne finds him equally repulsive in bed whilst Bryan's obsessive pursuit of Pole once more ends in predictable and comedic failure.
-Written by

 don @ minifie-1